hellstorm-software/Kult-Rising/readme.md

     - fix a collision issue with the pits
 - added right and left lean (Q and E)
 - slide key is now (Shift + E)
+- adjusted HUD
     - moved health/stamina to top left

 ----------------------------------------------------------